 In 2002, Elizabeth secured funding for a $5 million construction project, completed in 2003, that enabled Bright Side Manor to become licensed as an assisted living facility and increased its capacity from 50 to 65 residents.
 As of today, it is the only assisted living facility in Bergen County that is affordable for low and middle income older adults.

-Continuing to address the continued shortage of subsidized senior housing, in 2009 Elizabeth located a property site and secured funding to build The Brookdale- a 62 unit subsidized senior apartment building in Teaneck.
+Continuing to address the continued shortage of subsidized senior housing, in 2009, the organization located a property site and secured funding to build The Brookdale- a 62 unit subsidized senior apartment building in Teaneck.
 In 2014, after a long struggle to secure zoning approval, ground was broken for construction and the project was completed in April 2016.

-In 2016, Geriatric Services Inc. launched the Age-Friendly Teaneck Project with support from The Henry and Marilyn Taub Foundation.
+In 2016, Bright Side Family launched the Age-Friendly Teaneck Project with support from The Henry and Marilyn Taub Foundation.
 Age-Friendly Teaneck is based on the World Health Organization’s strategic goal of “facilitating the inclusion of older persons to make our world more age-friendly”.
 The initiative in Teaneck collaborates with local stakeholders to improve overall livability for community members and serve as a model for other New Jersey communities committed to supporting an aging population.